Topical Apple Cider Vinegar and Acne

 - Antibacterial Effects: The natural acidity of the active component of vinegar, acetic acid, has well-documented antibacterial effects against a wide range of bacteria, and acne is, at least in part, a bacterial disease.
 Given these antibacterial effects, vinegar might be at least somewhat helpful in acne treatment.

-The Bottom Line: In the real world, anecdotal evidence shows us that applying apple cider vinegar to your skin may hypothetically help clear up acne a bit, but it is unlikely to dramatically reduce acne.
+The Bottom Line: In the real world, anecdotal evidence shows us that applying apple cider vinegar to your skin might help clear up acne a bit, but is unlikely to dramatically reduce acne.

 Some people with acne use topical (applied to the skin) apple cider vinegar as a natural remedy in an attempt to control their acne.
 Anecdotal reports are mixed, and there are no studies concerning topical vinegar's effects on acne, but there is scientific evidence indicating that vinegar has antibacterial properties and contains antioxidants, both of which might be helpful in treating acne.